KaLuZ1/PassportPhotoGer/README.md

 # PassportPhotoGer
-This application helps you to create a passport photo by yourself.
+This application helps you to create a passport photo by yourself by german passport photo regulation.